bnfour/md-mods/readme.md

 ## True rank
 None, unless something that I think comes from Scoreboard characters actually comes from here.
 Then again, this one is way more simplier.

-# Building instructions
+# Building from source
 This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.

 The only gotcha is that some libraries required to build it are not included because of file size (and licensing) issues.
 Your installation of MelonLoader will generate them for you:
 * Copy all files from `MelonLoader/Managed` folder from the game install to the `references` folder of this repo.
 * Copy `MelonLoader.dll` from `MelonLoader` folder from the game install to the `references` folder of this repo.

-This should cover the existing references.
+This should cover the references in both mods.

-There are few places that definitely need improvements in the code, see TODOs.
-I'd love to get help with these, feel free to fork/make pull requests.